ahmed-tabib/francium-agent/README.md

-# Francium-agent: A PoC malware agent with XMR mining Capabilities
+# Francium-agent: A PoC malware agent with XMR mining capabilities

 Francium-agent is an open-source Proof-of-Concept agent for a monero mining network.
 The project is made as a display of skill only and is mostly non-functional out of the box, any malicious use is the responsibility of the user only.